alborworld/ai-release-pilot/README.md

     # Make changes, commit code...
     git push origin feat/add-user-profile
     ```
-2. **Automatic Draft PR:** The GitHub Action will trigger. ai-release-pilot analyzes the changes and creates (or updates) a draft Pull Request, populating the title, description, and SemVer label based on your configuration.
+2. **Automatic Draft PR:** The GitHub Action will trigger. pr-catalyst-ai analyzes the changes and creates (or updates) a draft Pull Request, populating the title, description, and SemVer label based on your configuration.
 3. **Review & Refine:** Check the draft PR.
 Edit the title, description, or label as needed.
 The AI provides a starting point, but your review is crucial, especially for the SemVer label!
 4. **Mark Ready:** When satisfied, mark the PR as "Ready for Review".
 (Depending on your configuration, this might trigger another AI update if manual edits weren't made).
 5. **Merge:** Follow your normal code review and approval process, then merge the PR into your base branch (main, develop, etc.).
-6. **Automated Release:** Your separate semantic release tool (e.g., semantic-release) triggers on the merge, reads the SemVer label applied by ai-release-pilot (and confirmed by you!), bumps the version, updates the changelog, tags the release, and creates a GitHub/GitLab Release.
+6. **Automated Release:** Your separate semantic release tool (e.g., semantic-release) triggers on the merge, reads the SemVer label applied by pr-catalyst-ai (and confirmed by you!), bumps the version, updates the changelog, tags the release, and creates a GitHub/GitLab Release.

 ### 🔧 Configuration

-Customize `ai-release-pilot` behavior via `.ai-release-pilot.yml`:
+Customize `pr-catalyst-ai` behavior via `.pr-catalyst-ai.yml`:

 ```yaml
 # --- Update Strategy ---